-This study examines the role of pre-IPO discretionary accruals in the valuation and underpricing of IPOs.
+This study examines the role of pre-IPO discretionary accruals in the valuation and first day initial returns of IPOs.
 We find that IPO offer price is unaffected whereas market closing price is positively associated with the levels of pre-IPO discretionary accruals for issuers with aggressively reported earnings.
 We also find that this relative over-valuation of managed earnings by the markets explains a portion of the initial return that is not explained by other known determinants.
-For issuers with conservatively reported pre-IPO earnings, there is no relation between discretionary accruals and the offer price or the market price, and the discretionary accruals do not explain any IPO underpricing.
-These findings suggest that markets do not seem to understand the implications of aggressively reported earnings on pricing of IPOs.
+For issuers with conservatively reported pre-IPO earnings, there is no relation between discretionary accruals and the offer price or the market price, and the discretionary accruals do not explain any IPO initial return.
+Our subsequent analysis shows that stock retention appears to be a screen and a signal of entrepreneurs' credibility to the markets.
+There seems to be a higher degree of earnings scrutiny by both the markets and the underwriters for IPOs with low entrepreneurial (insider) retention.
+However, markets tend to assign higher weight to reported earnings of issuers with higher insider retention, presumably because of perceived incentive alignment.
+Underwriters, with relatively lesser information asymmetry than the markets, tend to see through the distortions caused by earnings manipulations in the valuation of IPOs, regardless of the levels of issuers' stock retention.

-Keywords: IPO underpricing; accruals mispricing; information asymmetry.
+Keywords: IPO initial return; accruals; earnings management; insider retention.